 - Look at historical data and analyse trends.

-- Identify optimization areas: There are hundreds of performance metrics but measuring every single metric does not help.
+4. Identify optimization areas: There are hundreds of performance metrics but measuring every single metric does not help.
 Each performance scenario calls for a set of metrics relevant to that scenario.
 It is easier to understand and correlate the data without having to pore through unnecessary information.
-So, identify areas that need optimization, focus on the optimization methodology while picking only the metrics that matter.
+So, identify areas that need optimization, focus on the optimization methodology while picking only the metrics that matte

-- Business KPIs: When trying to improve performance, start with the business KPIs, look at historical data trends/patterns and then the metrics that impact these KPIs.
-You can then focus on performance budgets to build process to ensure focus on performance across the project lifecycle.
+5. Tie to business KPIs: When trying to improve performance, start with the business KPIs, look at historical data trends/patterns and then the metrics that impact these KPIs.
+You can then focus on generating performance budgets to build process that ensure a focus on performance across the project lifecycle.

 These five points are essential when prepping for a peak event to ensure great end-user experience.
 We must remember that no matter how great the tools are, they’ll count for little if organizations don’t have visibility into the health and reliability of each of the pieces that make the whole application.